 Protein consumption varies widely based on new expert recommendations.
 Currently the range is between 1.2-2.0 grams per kilogram of body weight per day for athletes, depending on training.
 Depending on your specific goals, you might require more protein.

 Finally, consider your sugar consumption.
 Ready to drink protein coffee can have high amounts of sugar, added in part to make the drinks more palatable.
 While the sugar content of each drink might not be significant, if your diet is high in other ready-made protein foods, you might be added a lot of sugar without realising it.
-This is something to be mindful of if yu’re planning to consume them regularly.
+This is something to be mindful of if you’re planning to consume them regularly.

 A note on emulsifiers and stabilisers.
 Unless sold in powdered form, these protein coffee drinks will all contain some form of emulsifier or stabiliser.
 Some common emulsifiers have been linked to certain types of cancer.
 Others, like carrageenan, are derived from plants but are very high in polysaccharides.
 Research is still emerging about the effects of emulsifiers and stabilisers consumed over long periods of time.
 Early studies show that they might be linked to disruptive bacteria behaviour in the GI track along with an increased chance for gut permiabiliy.

-A Detailed Look at the Best Protein Coffee
+Best Protein Coffee Reviews

 Protein Works understands that not everyone wants canned milk as part of their protein coffee.
 This simple product combines quality whey and both dark and green beans with natural guarana.
 It’s the best way to incorporate more protein into your diet while keeping your protein macros high.